3dreamengine/3DreamEngine/README.md

 ## 3do - 3Dream object file
 It is strongly recommended to export your objects as 3do files, these files can be loaded on multiple cores, have only ~10-20% loading time compared to .obj and are better compressed.
-To export, just set the argument export3do to true when loading.
-This then combines the .obj, .mtl, .3de file and particle systems into one .3do files and saves it with the same relative path into the LÖVE save directory.
+To export, just set the argument 'export3do' to true when loading the object.
+This then combines the .obj, .mtl, .mat file and particle systems into one .3do files and saves it with the same relative path into the LÖVE save directory.
 Next time loading the game will use the new file instead.
 The original files are no longer required.
-(Except for modifying)

 But note that...
-* The file will not refresh if changes to the original files are made
+* The exported file needs to be packed into the final game at some point.
 * You can not modify 3do files, they contain binary mesh data.
 Therefore keep the original files!
+* The exported 3do is shader dependend, you can not change the used shading engine later.
+You can not change any args to be precice.
 * Particle systems are packed too, it is not possible to e.g. change the particle system based on user settings.
 Instead, disable particle system objects manually (yourObject.objects.particleSystemName.disabled = true).

 ## Object format